Thinking is Computation

 These arguments are not valid.
 In each case, it is possible for the premise to be true and for the conclusion to be false.

-With respect to the first argument, it is possible for the premise to be true and the conclusion to be false because it is possible that the subject (Tom) formed the belief in an unacceptable way.
+With respect to the first invalid argument, because even if the proposition (that Socrates died in 399 BC) is true, it is possible for the premise to be true and the conclusion to be false because it is possible that the subject (Tom) formed the belief in an unacceptable way.
 Not all beliefs are knowledge.
 Knowledge, it seems, cannot be just a lucky guess.
-It requires that the subject be a special position in respect to the proposition and that the proposition be true.
+Knowledge requires that the subject be a special position in respect to the proposition and that the proposition be true.
 (For some discussion of knowledge and its analysis, see The Analysis of Knowledge in the Stanford Encyclopedia of Philosophy.)

-Here is an example that seems to show that belief is what matters.
+Here is an example that seems to show that belief (and not just knowledge) is what matters.

 Suppose that someone is considering whether to bring an umbrella when he goes out for the day.
 To decide, he looks out the window.
 It looks cloudy to him, so he decides to bring the umbrella.
 In fact, it is not cloudy.
 The window is cleverly painted so that it looks like it is cloudy.
 Since knowledge entails truth, the agent does not know that it is cloudy.
 He only thinks he knows.

-With respect to this example, we can ask what epistemic state does he bring to bear in making the decision to take the umbrella.
-The obvious answer, it seems, is belief.
+With respect to this example, we can ask what epistemic state he should bring to bear in deciding whether to take an umbrella.
+The answer, it seems, is belief.

 The "Knowledge Base" (KB)

-This example shows that the "knowledge base" (KB) in an intelligent agent consists in propositions the agent believes.
-Rational agents represent their circumstances in their beliefs.
+This example shows (or at least suggest) that the "knowledge base" (KB) in an intelligent agent consists in propositions the agent believes.
+Rational agents represent their circumstances in terms of their beliefs.
 Some of these beliefs may be knowledge, but belief is the fundamental epistemic state.
 This, at any rate, will be our assumption in this course.

 The Computation on the Knowledge Base

 In addition to having beliefs, rational agents use their beliefs in reasoning.
 The assumption in this course is that reasoning is a form of computation.
-So reasoning is a computational process.
-The basic computational process in terms of which we will represent reasoning in this course is backward chaining.
+The assumption is that reasoning is a computational process.
+In this course, the basic computational process in terms of which we will represent reasoning is backward chaining.

 What is computation?